Tests Test Coverage Latest release BSD-3 clause license PyPI - Python Version

 Parameters:

-r (-) – Distance between the centers of the Earth and Moon, in km.
+r (float) – Distance between the centers of the Earth and Moon, in kilometers.

 Returns: